Prep roundup: Traverse City Central suffers hard-fought loss to Muskegon; Central Lake raises more than $3K for Weaver family

 MUSKEGON — Although it was Traverse City Central's third setback of the season, the experience of playing a tough Muskegon team should help the Trojans down the road.

 The Central varsity girls basketball team lost 47-39 to Muskegon in a hard-fought contest Tuesday.
-Lucia France, who has been playing exceptionally throughout the season and even stronger as of late, led the Trojans with 15 points.
+Lucia France, who has been playing exceptionally throughout the season and even stronger as of late, led the Trojans with 15 points, 12 rebounds and two blocks.
+Sophie Simon chipped in with six points and seven boards.

 The Trojans (11-3, 4-1 Big North) came into Tuesday's contest as winners of two in a row after dropping a road game to Big North Conference foe and current BNC leader Petoskey on Jan.
 20. They get back into BNC action Friday when they travel into hostile territory to battle crosstown rival Traverse City West as the first game of a girls-boys doubleheader.
 Central topped West by a 53-24 final back on Jan.
 10.